 - French is the official language in France and 28 other countries

-- French is the 8th most used language on the Internet
+- French is the ninth most used language on the Internet

 - Formality, hierarchy and aloofness are very important in French business culture

-It is estimated that 86% of the population in France speaks French as their primary language.
-German dialects account for 2.1% of the languages spoken in France.
+The BBC estimates that 88 % of France speaks French as a primary language.
+Nearly all of those who speak minority languages also speak French.
+Minority dialects account for 2.1% of the languages spoken in France.
 Arabic is spoken by nearly 2% of inhabitants, followed by Occitan languages (1.3%), Portuguese (1.3%), Italian (1.2%), and Spanish (1.1%).
-Other languages include Creole, mainly spoken in overseas territories, as well as other French regional dialects such as Breton or Catalan.
+Other languages include Creole, mainly spoken in overseas territories, as well as other French regional dialects such as Breton (a Celtic language) or Catalan.

-Like in several other languages, the T-V distinction in French is rigid.
-“Tu”, the informal version of “you”, is normally used for family and friends, or new acquaintances that have something socially significant in common (e.g., same age, same level in some hierarchy).
-However, these “tu-forms” seem to be taking over on social media, to the detriment of the formal “vous”.
+Like in several other languages, the formal vs. information second-person address distinction in French is rigid.
+‘Tu’, the informal version of ‘you’, is normally used for family and friends, or new acquaintances that have something socially significant in common (e.g., same age, same level in some hierarchy).
+However, these informal modes of address seem to be taking over on social media, to the detriment of the formal ‘vous’.

-According to some digital experts, the internet has broked down social barriers and placed everyone on an equal footing.
-Moreover, especially on Twitter, given that tweets cannot exceed 140 characters and that sentences using “tu” are usually shorter, “tu-forms” seem to be used even more.
-Nevertheless, some others claim that this change poses a threat to social hierarchy and respect.
+According to some digital experts, the internet has broken down social barriers and placed everyone on a more equal footing.
+Moreover, especially on Twitter, given that tweets cannot exceed 140 characters (now 280) and that sentences using ‘tu’ are usually shorter than sentences using the formal ‘vous’, ‘tu’ forms seem to be used even more.
+Nevertheless, some others claim that this change poses a threat to social hierarchy and traditional conventions of respect.

-France is the only country to have an “Académie”, an organisation whose aim is to protect and update the French language.
-Particularly in the last decade, this body has tried to prevent the Anglicization of the French language.
+France is the only country to have an ‘Académie’, an organisation which aims to protect and update the French language.
+Particularly in the last decade, this body has tried to prevent the Anglicisation of the French language.

 Administrative procedures and bureaucracy are sometimes considered more important than efficiency and flexibility.
 Therefore, the French workplace is highly organised.
-Large companies usually have a strong hierarchical structure where respect for authority is essential and CEOs generally don’t have relationships with subordinates.
+Large companies usually have a strong hierarchical structure in which respect for authority is essential and CEOs generally don’t have relationships with subordinates.

-As a result, in September 2012 when a French tabloid reported that private messages were appearing publicly on Facebook users’ timelines, it caused an outcry.
-When asked about the issue by the French privacy watchdog, Facebook France officials denied the claims and stated that there had been “no invasion of users’ privacy”.
-However, despite Facebook’s denials, many people continued to report the issue, unconvinced by Facebook’s denials.
+As a result, in September 2012 when a French tabloid reported that private messages were appearing publicly on Facebook users’ timelines, public outcry ensued.
+When asked about the issue by a French privacy watchdog, Facebook France officials denied the claims and stated that there had been ‘no invasion of users’ privacy’.
+However, unconvinced by Facebook’s denials, many people continued to report the issue.

 French family values are extremely important, and each member has well-defined responsibilities and duties.
 The French are private people and tend to behave differently with people who belong to their close circle and those who do not.
 First names are generally only used with close friends and family.

-French people are very proud of their language and culture.
+French people are very proud of their language and heritage.
 Food is a vital part of their culture, and enjoying good cuisine with French wine is always highly appreciated.
-Some of the largest influences on French culture include art, architecture, fashion and a passion for football, the most popular sport in France.
+Some of the largest influences on French culture include art, architecture, fashion, and football, the most popular sport in France.